Discussion in 'Audio Science' started by Magnetostatic_Tubephile, Dec 30, 2018.

 Channel balance is excellent!
 Small observed differences towards treble are caused by the quite big and "fluffy" ear pads from ZMF.
 Moving the headphone around on your head can shift response within the area quite a bit too.

-Middle mids are slightly elevated due to the cushions, subjectively reminding me of Audeze LCD headphones.
-On the other hand, higher mids are somewhat depressed and "thin" sounding, not too much to become unrealistic though.
+Middle mids are slightly elevated due to the cushions, subjectively reminding me of Audeze LCD headphones (especially LCD4).
+On the other hand, higher mids are somewhat depressed and thin sounding, not too much to become unrealistic though.
 The well-known resonance around 4-5 kHz contributes to a very energetic/vibrant nature of this headphone.
 While it cannot be fully eliminated, not keeping it in check makes the Hifimans kind of rough and rustling in their sound and can cause ear fatigue rather quickly.

-At the very least, selection of pads definitely helps to control the treble - namely another known resonance area around 11-12 kHz.
+Selection of pads also helps to control the treble - namely another known resonance area around 11-12 kHz.
 The more elevated the response in this area, the zingier the sound signature you get.

 Very linear, deep and hardhitting bass with extraordinary tactility and sustain.